Starved Rock State Park: Other sites

 Besides the five sites – Starved Rock, Corbin Farm, Hotel Plaza, Little Beaver, and Shaky Shelter – entered on the National Register of Historic Places, there are several other sites of archaeological significance found within the park.
-Open-air occupation sites are archaeological sites that occur within open areas, such as flood plains or uplands.
+Open-air occupation sites are archaeological sites that occur within open areas, such as floodplains or uplands.
 There are 21 open-air occupation sites within Starved Rock State Park, as of 1998 four of those had been subject to subsurface examination.
 Those sites include: Hotel Plaza Site, Starved Rock Site, Simonson Site, and Devil's Nose Site.

-Rock shelters, such as the one found at the Shaky Shelter Site, are areas used by human inhabitants that occur in rock overhangs which offer a moderate level of protection against the elements.
+Rock shelters, such as the one found at the Shaky Shelter Site, are areas used by human inhabitants that occur in rock overhangs that offer a moderate level of protection against the elements.
 By 1998 14 occupied rock shelter sites had been identified within the state park.
 At the time of Shaky Shelter's National Register of Historic Places listing it was the only rock shelter in the park determined to have undisturbed prehistoric features of archaeological significance.